-- 1. Complete the "emergency use only" road in the Mitchel Creek Drive Gibney Lane area of Fort Bragg.
+- 1. Complete the "Emergency Access Route" in the Mitchel Creek Drive Gibney Lane area of Fort Bragg.
 The Fort Bragg Fire Chief has initiated this project, in cooperation with the property owner and CAL FIRE.
 This project opens up and improves an existing road.
 The goal is to have the road completed in the summer of 2020. - 2.
-The County of Mendocino should continue to explore funding mechanisms for the "full service" second access/egress road from the Brooktrails community, as designed by the County Engineer.
-In the interim, the Brooktrails CSD should continue their efforts in improving both the FirCo Haul Road and the Willits Creek Trail as "emergency use only" egress roads for the general public. - The Board of Supervisors should direct the County Office of Emergency Services to initiate negotiations with the Mendocino Redwood Company for the use of the existing Masonite Industrial Road as an "emergency use only" road. - 4.
-Support the efforts of the Albion-Little River Fire Chief in the development of a secondary access road in the Navarro and Albion Ridge areas. - 5.
+The County of Mendocino should continue to explore funding mechanisms for the "full service" second access road from the Brooktrails community, as designed by the County Engineer.
+In the interim, the Brooktrails Township CSD should continue their efforts in improving both the FirCo Haul Road and the Willits Creek Trail as "emergency use only" access roads for ingress by emergency response vehicles and egress by the general public if directed by the Sheriff/OES or the Incident Commander. - 3.
+The Mendocino County Board of Supervisors should continue to support the work of staff and Sherwood Firewise in the development of a new Benefit Zone under County Service Area 3.
+This would provide a funding source for ongoing route maintenance through property tax payments made by local property owners who would benefit from the routes.

+- 4. The Board of Supervisors should direct the County Office of Emergency Services to initiate negotiations with the Mendocino Redwood Company for the use of the existing Masonite Industrial Road as an "Emergency Access Route" road. - 5.
 Support the efforts of the Albion-Little River Fire Chief in the development of a secondary access road in the Navarro and Albion Ridge areas. - 6.
-Support the efforts of the Redwood Valley Rancheria in developing an "emergency use only" access from the end of the cul-de-sac on Redwood Drive across Deer Creek to county Road J. - 7.
-The County of Mendocino should continue to explore funding mechanisms for the all-weather creek crossings and road improvements for Tomki Road, as designed by the County Engineer. - 8.
+Support the efforts of the Redwood Valley Rancheria in developing an "Emergency Access Route" from the end of the cul-de-sac on Redwood Drive across Deer Creek to county Road J. - 7.
+The County of Mendocino should continue to explore funding mechanisms for the allweather creek crossings and road improvements for Tomki Road, as designed by the County Engineer. - 8.
 Each spring, the responsible fire agencies should survey the primary and alternate emergency evacuation routes in their jurisdiction to ensure their continued availability.